kboghe/NordVPN-switcher/README.md

 **1. Setting up your NordVPN settings**
 - save: if you want to save these settings for later
 - stored_settings: if you want to execute particular settings already saved in your project folder
 - area_input: if you want to feed a list of connection options.
 Useful when you want to automate the formulation of a server list (see option 5 in the 'some features and options' section).

-`initialize_VPN(stored_settings=0,save=0,area_input=None)`
+If you want to rotate truly at random between the 4000+ available NordVPN servers, just set this parameter to `['complete rotation']`
+- skip_settings: only relevant for Linux users, since they are able to execute additional settings.
+Set this parameter to 1 if you'd like to skip the settings-input.
+If Linux users combine the this with an area_input, they simply skip entire the step-by-step menu initiated by the initalize_VPN() function.

+`initialize_VPN(stored_settings=0,save=0,area_input=None,skip_settings=None)`

 **2. Rotating between servers.**
 - instructions: the instructions saved from the initialize_VPN function.
 If none is provided, the script looks for a nordvpn_settings.txt file in your project folder (which you can create by setting the `save` parameter in the first function to 1).